Building an evidence base

 - The first set of focus groups explores, in their own words, how teenagers (from 11 to 16 years old) perceive online hate speech, its causes and impact, as well as possible sources of help and coping strategies.

 - In the second round, young people, teachers and other key target groups will pilot test the SELMA tools and resources as they are being developed.

 - The third series will collect feedback from across relevant target groups on the final set of SELMA materials and activities.

 Online quantitative survey

-An online quantitative survey will set a more structural point of reference, while feeding into a first round of cross-European campaigning.
-The English version of the teen and teacher survey have been launched in July; versions in Danish, German and Greek are soon to follow.
+An online quantitative survey for teens and teachers will set a more structural point of reference, while feeding into a first round of cross-European campaigning.
+The survey has been launched in English (teens and teachers), German (teens and teachers), Danish (teens and teachers), and Greek (teens and teachers).
 The questionnaires will be open until October for any teenager or teacher interested.